Jill Thomas is a rambler, traveler, and storyteller with a big laugh who believes life takes her where she needs to go, no matter the roundabout path.

 Engaging in light to moderate-intensity physical activity, such as walking, can positively impact sleep quality.

-Studies show that postmenopausal women who walk regularly experience better sleep than those who lead a sedentary lifestyle because walking boosts melatonin production, the hormone that regulates sleep.
+Studies show that postmenopausal women who walk regularly sleep better than those who lead a sedentary lifestyle because walking boosts melatonin production, the hormone that regulates sleep.

 Furthermore, walking can help alleviate pain and stress, which can contribute to sleep disturbances.